ikko/sym/docs/README.md

 -   **[Per-Instance Indexing](topics/4_per_instance_indexing/index.md)**: Every symb has its own private, weighted index of other symbs, allowing for the creation of sophisticated, nested data structures.
 -   **[Mixinability](topics/5_mixinability/index.md)**: The framework supports dynamic extension of `Symbol` instances at runtime through mixins, which are validated for robustness.
 -   **[Memory-Aware Maturing](topics/6_memory_aware_maturing/index.md)**: Symbols can be "matured" to optimize memory usage and performance by elevating metadata and removing unused components.
--   **[Scheduling](topics/7_scheduling/index.md)**: A built-in scheduler allows for deferred execution of functions and methods, specified with cron-like strings, datetime objects, or even other Symbols.
+-   **[WIP: Scheduling](topics/7_scheduling/index.md)**: A built-in scheduler allows for deferred execution of functions and methods, specified with cron-like strings, datetime objects, or even other Symbols.

 Getting Started